Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

           credentials: ./my-company-prod-service-account-credentials.json
 ```

 You will be able to connect with the following python code.
-You can explicitly specify the target you want to connect to, to tell Granite to use something besides the default.
+You can explicitly specify the target you want to connect to, to tell Metrics Layer to use something besides the default.

 ```
-from granite import GraniteConnection
+from metrics_layer import MetricsLayerConnection

-conn = GraniteConnection("demo_connection", target="prod")
+conn = MetricsLayerConnection("demo_connection", target="prod")

 df = conn.query(metrics=["total_revenue"], dimensions=["channel", "region"])
 ```